 After reaching the quarters-finals, the Serbian team, captained by Nenad Zimonjic, with Novak Djokovic at number one, looked like serious contenders for the final of the Davis Cup Finals 2019.
 But despite battling every point, the might of the Russians was too great and a loss of three match points let Shamil Tarpischev’s team escape to move forward to the semi-finals.

-It was a tough defeat to overcome, particularly as the team had to wait another day to find out that they had been awarded a wild card for 2020, thus directly securing their ticket to Madrid next year.
+It was a tough defeat to overcome, particularly as the team had to wait another day to find out that they had been awarded a wild card for 2020, thus directly securing their ticket to next year edition.

 Did you know?